These cookies are great and soft!

 -a pinch of salt if your nut butter doesn’t have salt in it

-Preheat your oven to 350°F / 175°C. Combine all the ingredients, except for the chocolate, in a food processor or really good blender and process until very smooth.
+Preheat your oven to 350°F / 175°C. Combine all the ingredients (including your extra options like yogurt or extra nut butter if you wish) but make an exception for the chocolate pieces/chips as it’s the last step.
+Pulse in a food processor or really good blender and process until very smooth.
 Make sure to scrape the sides and the top to get the little chunks of chickpeas, you will be able to see them!
 It will be quite mushy.

-Put in the chocolate chips and stir it if you can, or pulse it once or twice.
-The mixture will be very thick and sticky.
+Put in the chocolate chips/chocolate and stir it if you can, or pulse it once or twice.
+The mixture will be very thick.
 You can also just mix it with spatula.

 With wet hands, form into 1½” balls.
 Place onto a pan with a piece of parchment paper lining it.
 They are soft so don’t flatten them too much.